Distance: 14.5 km

 One of the Three Famous Peaks of Okutama

 This hike introduces Mt.
 Odake 大岳山 another of the three famous peaks of Okutama along with Mt.
-Kumotori and Mt.
+Gozenyama and Mt.
 Mito.
 The trail’s convenience to Tokyo also makes it the easiest of these mountains to access.
 Given that the hike tends to be immensely popular, I would suggest avoiding long weekends and making an early start at other times.
 The popular hiking course described here starts from the top of the Mitake Tozan Cable 御岳登山ケーブル finishing at Okutama Station.
 On clear days the summit of Mt.
 Odake provides good south views towards Mt.
 Fuji, Mt.
 Daibosatsu and Mt.
 Hirogatake.
-The hike can be undertaken year round though it would be wise to carry crampons in winter as some patches are a touch exposed.
+The hike can be undertaken year-round, though it would be wise to carry crampons in winter as some patches are a touch exposed.

 The first section to the Mt.
-Mitake Shrine snakes it way through the rather quaint Oshi Village with its traditional wooden houses and thatched roofs.
+Mitake Shrine snakes its way through the rather quaint Oshi Village with its traditional wooden houses and thatched roofs.
 After making a short detour up to the Mt.
 Mitake Shrine look for signs pointing towards the Mitake Rock Garden 御岳ロックガーデン which takes a little over 30 minutes.
 The trail begins to steepen as you pass through coniferous forest and onto the delightful Nanayono waterfall.
-Next is another steep slope with exposed tree roots and iron stairs which exits at the Rocken Garden trail.
-Here you will find the infamous Tenguiwa Rock 天狗岩 with two statues of Tengu – a half-man, half-bird beast with mystical powers positioned on top and accessible by means of a precariously suspended chain.
+Next is another steep slope with exposed tree roots and iron stairs, which exits at the Rocken Garden trail.
+Here you will find the infamous Tenguiwa Rock 天狗岩 with two statues of Tengu – a half-man, half-bird beast with mystical powers, positioned on top and accessible by means of a precariously suspended chain.